-APPENDIX I

-Description of the Bottom Topography and Circulation in the Gulf of Maine Area.
+I. Bottom Topography and Circulation in the Gulf of Maine Area

-The physical geography of the Gulf of Maine area is shown in Fig. 8.
-On the seaward side of the Gulf of Maine is a shallow rim which lies off the coasts of Nova Scotia and Masssachusetts, between Cape Sable and Cape Cod.
-This rim is formed by a series of banks and shoals, pierced by two depressions on either side of Georges Bank: the Northeast Channel about 250 meters deep, separating Georges Bank from Browns Bank and the shoal areas off southwestern Nova Scotia: and the Great South Channel, about 80 metres deep, separating Georges Bank from the Nantucket Shoals off southeastern Massachusetts.
-Georges Bank is a large, detached, oval-shaped bank defined by the Great South Channel and the Northeast Channel and variously by either the 50 fm (91 metres) or 100 fm (183 metres) contours to the north and south.
-The Gulf of Maine itself has an average depth of 150 metres.
-Its floor consists of a series of shallow basins separated by low sills and flat-topped banks.
-The deepest of these basins, Georges Basin, which lies at the western end of the Northeast Channel immediately north of Georges Bank, has a maximum depth of 206 fm (377 metres).
+The physical geography of the Gulf of Maine Area is shown in Fig. A1.
+On the seaward side of the Gulf is a shallow rim which lies off the coasts of Nova Scotia and Massachusetts, between Cape Sable and Cape Cod.
+This rim is formed by a series of banks and shoals, pierced by a depression on either end of Georges Bank.
+The Northeast Channel (about 250 m deep) separates Georges Bank from Browns Bank and the shoal areas of southwestern Nova Scotia, and the Great South Channel (about 80 m deep) separates Georges Bank from Nantucket Shoals off southeatern Massachusetts.
+Georges Bank is a large, detached, oval-shaped bank, defined by the Great South Channel and the Northeast Channel and variously by either the 50 fm (91 m) or 100 fm (183 m) isobaths to the north and south.
+The Gulf of Maine itself has an average depth of 150 m.
+Its floor consists of a series of shallow basins, separated by low sills and flat-topped banks.
+The deepest of these basins is Georges Basin, which lies at the western end of the Northeast Channel immediately north of Georges Bank and has a maximum depth of 206 fm (377 m).

-The average surface circulation in the Gulf of Maine Area is shown in Fig. 9.
-The flow of the surface layer south-westward along the Nova Scotia coast splits into two as it approaches the Gulf of Maine Area.
+The average surface circulation in the Gulf of Maine Area is shown in Fig. A2.
+The flow of the surface layer southwestward along the Nova Scotia coast splits into two as it approaches the Gulf of Maine Area.
 Part of the offshore component recirculates around Browns Bank in a clockwise direction, whereas the inshore component moves directly past Cape Sable, joining a generally northwestward flow along the eastern side of the Gulf of Maine Basin.
-Some of this water crosses the mouth of the Bay of Fundy, and some moves rapidy into that Bay on the Nova Scotia side and thence outward on the New Brunswick side before joining the general flow southwestward along the New England coast.
-Near Cape Cod the flow splits, with part flowing around the Cape by way of the Great South Channel and continuing southwestward, whereas the remainder moves northeastward along the southern side of the Gulf of Maine Basin and onto the northern flank of Georges Bank, where a relatively narrow, high-velocity jet develops.
+Some of this water crosses the mouth of the Bay of Fundy, and some moves rapidly into the Bay on the Nova Scotia side and thence outward on the New Brunswick side before joining the general flow southwestward along the New England coast.
+The flow splits near Cape Cod, with part flowing around the Cape by way of the Great South Channel and continuing southwestward, whereas the remainder moves northeastward along the southern side of the Gulf of Maine Basin and onto the northern flank of Georges Bank, where a relatively narrow, highvelocity jet develops.
 Here again the flow splits, with some moving back towards Nova Scotia and the rest curving southward and thence southwestward along the southern flank of Georges Bank.